lozziboy/arduino-serial-variable-table/README.md

 # arduino-serial-watch-table
-a library to monitor and modify arduino variables in real time from a graphic user interface
+a library to monitor and modify arduino variables via usb serial, in real time, through a graphic user interface software